Torsion of the ovary and fallopian tube in females

 • Pregnancy test

-• Laparoscopy – a surgery during which a thin tube with a camera on the end is inserted through a small abdominal incision to view the ovaries and fallopian tubes
+• Laparoscopy is a surgery during which a thin tube with a camera on the end is inserted through a small abdominal incision to view the ovaries and fallopian tubes

-What are the causes of a Adolescent Torsion of the Ovary and/or Fallopian Tube?
+What are the causes of a torsion of the ovary and fallopian tube in females?

 Torsion may be caused by: